Stones to Stains: The Drawings of Victor Hugo

 This exhibition sheds new light on Hugo’s experimental and enigmatic practice as a draftsman and includes over 75 drawings and photographs spanning the duration of his career.

 The title of the exhibition, Stones to Stains, alludes to the development of the artist’s idiosyncratic form of draftsmanship and its relationship to the transformative properties of water.
 With its ceding and receding movement, the violence of its waves or the inexorable flow of drops, the persistence of water eventually erases or envelops all in its path, including the seemingly unassailable density of stone.
 In Hugo’s ink and wash drawings, we witness a phenomenon similar to that of water’s effect on stone.
-Throughout his life Hugo consistently showed an interest in architectural forms, both natural and man-made, yet his drawings vacillate between the depiction of landscapes and architecture and the rendering of abstract forms and taches (stains).
-Hugo’s spontaneous approach and receptiveness to the myriad possibilities of medium and materials characterize these drawings.
+The drawings vacillate between the depiction of landscapes and architecture and the rendering of abstract forms and taches (stains).
+They are characterized by Hugo’s spontaneous approach and receptiveness to the myriad possibilities of medium and materials.
 He often relinquished his compositions to chance by soaking or turning the paper, allowing the ink to pool into spontaneous shapes.
-He also added to the complexity of his compositions with the use of stencil and collage, and by making impressions of various materials such as lace or his own fingertips.
+He also added to the complexity of his images with the use of stencil and collage, and by making impressions of various objects such as lace, leaves, or even his own fingertips.

 The exhibition will be accompanied by a fully-illustrated catalogue with essays by the curators Cynthia Burlingham and Allegra Pesenti, independent scholar Florian Rodari, and a chronology by Matthieu Vahanian, curatorial assistant at the Grunwald Center for the Graphic Arts.
-Related programming in Los Angeles will include lectures, concerts and screenings, as well as an interdisciplinary symposium organized in collaboration with Laure Murat, professor in the department of French and Francophone Studies and director of the Center for European and Russian Studies at UCLA.
+Related programming in Los Angeles will include lectures, concerts, and screenings with the support of the Center for European and Russian Studies at UCLA.

 This exhibition benefits from exceptional loans from the Bibliothèque nationale de France and the Maisons de Victor Hugo.